 DVA provides information for veterans navigating aged care.
 Veterans can receive both DVA services and mainstream services at the same time, as long as services are not duplicated.
 An information sheet (108kb pdf) for aged care services for the senior veteran community is available.
 For people who cannot remain living independently at home, permanent or respite based residential aged care provides a higher level of support.
 At 30 June 2017, just over 26,000 DVA clients were in residential aged care, representing around 15% of all residential aged care clients.
 The majority of DVA’s aged care clients are WWII veterans and their partners, aged into their 80s and 90s, and requiring increasing and more intense aged care services.
 Since 2008, there has been a slow decline in the number of DVA clients in government funded residential aged care.
 It is expected that veteran numbers will decrease, but their levels of dependency in terms of high and complex care needs will continue to increase.

 Both DVA and Department of Human Services (DHS) conduct aged care income and assets assessments to determine the subsidy the Commonwealth Government pays to aged care providers on veterans’ behalf (if they are eligible for government assistance) and whether a contribution towards aged care costs is required.
 All residents, including veterans and war widows and widowers, are required to contribute towards residential aged care costs based on their income and assets.
-Click here for more information on residential aged care eligibility and assessments, fees and charges, and financial supplements, or use the Residential Aged Care Fee Estimator.
+Click here for more information on residential aged care eligibility and assessments, and financial supplements, or use the Residential Aged Care Fee Estimator.
 Residential aged care payments are set out in a Resident Agreement with aged care providers.
 There are special financial arrangements for former Prisoners of War (POW) and Victoria Cross (VC) recipients.
 Veterans are eligible for a DVA Health Card, similar to a Medicare card.
 Cards are assigned according to situation, and may be for all conditions, for specific conditions, or for pharmaceuticals only.
 Click here for more information about DVA Health Cards.

 Residential facilities can also arrange for volunteers to visit residents who may not have regular contact with family or friends through the Community Visitor Scheme (CVS).
 Contact the CVS Network Member in your state or territory, or visit Social Support and Activities for more information.
 Representatives from ex-service organisations (ESOs) may be able to visit residents in residential aged care facilities if desired.